Anoka Hennepin, Osseo Area schools to start with hybrid model

 In a hybrid learning model, Anoka-Hennepin kindergarten through 12th-grade students will attend school in-person two days per week and through the virtual learning model three days per week.
 Specific days for each student and family will be known no later than Friday, Aug.
 14, as the district balances transportation and classroom needs.

-In a message to parents, Osseo Area Schools Superintendent Cory McIntyre said a meeting has been scheduled for Tuesday, Aug.
-4, (after press deadline) for the school board to act on his recommendation to begin school with a hybrid model.
+In a message to parents, Osseo Area Schools Superintendent Cory McIntyre said a meeting has been scheduled for Monday, Aug.
+4 for the school board to act on his recommendation to begin school with a hybrid model.

+Brooklyn Center Community Schools said it will decide on how its students will return to learning the evening of Thursday, Aug.
+20.

 Post a comment as